Learning to embroider? Here’s the 8 essential embroidery supplies every beginner needsPublished on April 8, 2022 3 min read

 2. Embroidery thread

 There are many types of thread out there in the embroidery world, from silk to rayon, and perle to metallic (you can even use ribbon or yarn!).
-Most embroidery patterns recommend using stranded thread.
-Stranded threads are perfect for beginners!
+Most embroidery patterns recommend using floss thread.
+Floss threads are perfect for beginners!
 Made up of six separate strands, you can experiment with the thickness of your stitch.
 A multi-pack of good quality thread will set you up nicely for any and all embroidery projects.
-This 16 skein set from Paintbox Crafts comes in a special beginners shade with a perfect range of colours.
+This 16 skein set from Paintbox Crafts comes in a special beginners shade with a perfect range of colors.
 You can also buy individual Paintbox thread skeins if you have your heart set on one in particular.

 When it comes to fabric, if you can get a needle through it, you can embroider it!
 Old denim jeans or t-shirts can really come into their own with a bit of embroidery.
 Fabric scraps are great too for practising as a beginner.
 For a nice, new project, fabric might be the best canvas to start off with, as it allows you to clearly see your design.
 Tight woven materials, such as linen or quilting cotton, are a great choice.